Watso196/generate-pbis/README.md

 - Automatically links created PBIs to a referenced parent feature.
 - Adds the PBI link to Remediation PBI column of your downloaded Excel file.
 - Supports "Group" column and creates grouped PBIs
+- Creates different information and tags for App PBIs

 ## Requirements